LinuxAtDuke/Intro-To-Linux/README.md

 **which**

-which is a command used to locate executables.
+Which is a command used to locate executables.

 If there are multiple executables with the same name in different directories in your path, which can be used to identify which one will be executed when you type the command.